 We educate and empower individuals with ethical, one on one care in private treatment rooms.
 We use up to date exercise research, the latest hands on techniques, and the most recent technological advances.

-Providing Physical Therapy, Acupuncture and Therapeutic Massage to examine, assess, design, and implement individualized treatment plans targeting pain and movement dysfunction.
+Providing Physical Therapy, Acupuncture to examine, assess, design, and implement individualized treatment plans targeting pain and movement dysfunction.

 A PARTNER OF